13 Wimmelskafts Slave House

-13 Wimmelskafts is a former slave quarters located in Charlotte Amalie, the capital of The United States Virgin Islands.
+13 Wimmelskafts Slave House is a former slave quarters located in Charlotte Amalie, the capital of The United States Virgin Islands.
 The town was established by The Danish West Indian Company in 1671 with the approval of King Christian V of Denmark.
 Today the town of Charlotte Amalie is a national historic landmark.

 Charlotte Amalie was a port from the late 1600s and well into the 1800s.
 One local merchant, Lucas Von Bretton, lived in the largest estate located in Charlotte Amalie, known presently as the Enid Baa Library and Archive.
 Part of his estate included slave quarters located in the back of the main house.
 Today those slave quarters are known as 13 Wimmelskafts and are no longer part of the larger estate.

 During its use as a slave house, the single-story building accommodated between 10-15 residents.
 The building's U-shaped footprint allowed each of the occupants to have their own room with their own door to the street and inner courtyard.
 The courtyard includes a double-oven which was used to prepare food for the large number of residents.
 At the back of the building is a saltwater well that the inhabitants used for bathing and washing.